biocatiit/website/content/pages/users_howto_saxs_design.rst

 If multiple components in solution cannot be separated by size, IEC-SAXS may be the appropriate choice.
-If components need to be separated by size but are not amenable to size exclusion (such as having strong column interactions or falling apart due to sheer or hydrostatic pressure) then AF4-MALS-SAXS is a good choice.
+If components need to be separated by size but are not amenable to size exclusion (such as having strong column interactions or falling apart due to shear or hydrostatic pressure) then AF4-MALS-SAXS is a good choice.
 This is of particular use for samples like lipid nanoparticles (LNPs).

 There are also some cases where sample concentration and volume are inadequate